mlochbaum/Singeli/README.md

 The value `typ` can also be a name, which functions something like an extra parameter: the underlying parameter must be typed and the name is set to its type (like any parameter, this value is accessible to conditions).
 Built-in type names such as `i16` and `f64` can't be used here, but other names will be shadowed.
 If you have an alias like `def size = u64`, parenthesize it to use it as a value, as in `par:(size)`.

-### Variable-length parameters
+### Gathered parameters

 Up to one parameter slot can be variable-length if marked with a leading `...`.
-This parameter corresponds to any number (0 or more) of inputs, and its value is the tuple of those values.
+This "gathered" parameter corresponds to any number (0 or more) of inputs, and its value is the tuple of those values.
 For example `def tup{...t} = t` returns the tuple of all parameters, replicating the functionality of the builtin `tup`.

 ### Spread syntax